HoneyDrunkStudios/HoneyDrunk.Vault/docs/ConfigurationProvider.md

 - Migrating from IConfiguration to vault pattern
 - Local development fallback

+**Role in Ecosystem:** This provider is primarily for local development, migration, and non-sensitive settings.
+In production it is usually combined with cloud secret providers (Azure Key Vault, AWS) and used as a fallback, not the primary secrets store.
+Vault orchestrates multiple providers; Configuration is one option in the provider chain.

 **⚠️ Note:** For production secrets, consider Azure Key Vault or AWS Secrets Manager instead.

 ---